a5wu/recipes-ratings/index.markdown

   frameborder="0"
 ></iframe>

+As we can see the data is imbalanced, as is often the case in the real world.
+There are many things we can do to address this, including oversampling, undersampling, synthetic data, etc., but all of those would come with their own challenges/drawbacks.
+We'll leave it like this.

 ### Bivariate Analysis

 As we can see, the majority of ratings on Food.com are 5 stars, with some 4 stars, and few 1-3 stars.
 0 stars mean that the rating is missing.
 We will deal with this in the next section.